Top 10 Tax-Saving Options Under Section 80C for FY 2025-26

 What is Section 80C?

-Section 80C is one of the most popular sections of the Income Tax Act that allows individuals and Hindu Undivided Families (HUFs) to claim deductions from their total income.
+According to the Income Tax Department, Section 80C is one of the most popular sections of the Income Tax Act that allows individuals and Hindu Undivided Families (HUFs) to claim deductions from their total income.

 Key Points: